 '09 Getting Closer

 After a year of planning, Jeff asked his brother, Michael Steffing, to move to Austin and join him in what would become Jester King.
 By late 2009, the brothers began looking for a location.

 The brothers found an old machine shop in southern Texas, took it apart, and moved it to Austin.
 They spent the summer of 2009 rebuilding it into a brewery.
 In September of 2010, Jester King brewed its first batch of beer, Boxer’s Revenge, a barrel-aged sour strong ale.
 In October of 2010, they sold their first beer to Draught House in Austin, Texas.

 Jester King bottled their first ever beer -- Black Metal, an imperial stout.
 2011 also saw Jester King move to using only a pure culture of French Saison yeast or mixed cultures of yeast and bacteria for fermentation.
 This move, which proved to be an incremental step, was inspired by a desire to become a more authentic farmhouse brewery.

 '13 - '14 Steps Forward

-Jester King made the decision to abandon pure culture fermentation and focus exclusively on mixed culture beer, thus putting Jester King firmly on its present day path.
+Jester King made the decision to abandon pure culture fermentation and focus exclusively on mixed culture beer.
 2013 also marked Jester King's first use of a coolship to make 100% spontaneously fermented beer.